oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

 We assume that user wants to migrate DWH to machine B and Reports to Machine C.

-We need access to the engine's database.
-If on separate host, user will be prompted for them.
+DWH needs access to the engine's database.
+If on separate host, user will be prompted for credentials.

+Reports needs access to DWH's database.
+If on separate host, user will be prompted for credentials.

 ### Upgrade procedure of DWH from local setup to remote